Crivadiatherium

-Crivadiatherium is an extinct genus of Palaeoamasiidae, which fossil remains—teeth and mandible fragments—have been discovered in the Crivadia site in the Hațeg depression, Romania.
-The age of the Crivadia site is not clear, but seems to be between the Late Eocene to the Early Oligocene.
+Crivadiatherium is an extinct genus of palaeoamasiid mammal from the middle Eocene to early Oligocene of Eurasia.
+Fossil remains—teeth and mandible fragments—are known from the Crivadia site in the Hațeg depression, Romania.

+Description

 The teeth of Crivadiatherium, compared with those of its relatives as Palaeoamasia from Turkey and Arsinoitherium from Egypt, shows features more primitive, with lower molars without lobes and less bilophodont.
+The molars of Eurasian embrithopods are smaller than those of later derived African arsinoitheres.
 It is probable that Crivadiatherium lived in lacustrine environments, maybe eating abrasive plants.